undeclared/php-fpm-docker/README.md

 # Additional features

-* Composer (latest edition) is available in the docker container
+* Composer (latest edition) is available in the docker container, with hirak/prestissimo installed
 * Git